dhis2/d2-cluster-docker-compose/README.md

 > DHIS2_CORE_PORT=8888 ./scripts/start.sh
 ```

+These environment variables can also be specified int the `.env` file

+### Multiple backend instances

+It is possible to run multiple instances of the DHIS2 backend cluster on the same machine.
+Since `docker-compose` uses the name of the directory as the project namespace for a cluster, it is currently necessary to keep separate copies of the `dhis2-backend` repo with different directory names, such as `backend` and `backend-231rc1`.
+With this setup and using the environment variables above to select a core version tag and specify non-conflicting ports it is possibel to run multiple versions of the backend simultaneously.

 ## Configuration and Logs

 The `DHIS2_home` directory on the `core` container is mapped to the directory `./config/DHIS2_home`, so you can put configuration there as well as view DHIS2 system logs.
 This directory is **NOT** deleted when running `clean.sh`.
 The `dhis.conf` file is required to exist and by default has the following contents (note the database connection parameters):